michielglibert/windows3ti/readme.md

 This is a school project made by me and 2 other fellow students in order to show our skills that we have developed during the classes.
 In this project we used C# for the front-end with UWP and a C# .Net Core Web api back-end.

 **Caution: This is an unfinished project.
-It WILL crash and lacks some of the functionality**
+It WILL crash and it lacks some of the functionality**

 ## Getting Started